·9 min read

 Always check that your carried-forward losses match what HMRC has on record.
 If there's a discrepancy, it can trigger an enquiry.

-How to Claim Loss Relief with Taxpipe
+How to File with Taxpipe

-1. Enter your figures in the guided wizard — income, expenses, and any brought-forward losses
+1. Enter your figures in the guided wizard — income, expenses, and any losses brought forward

 Summary